Mikołaj Sienicki: The Sejm career

 After the death of his father, he was already an established politician.
 In 1550, he was elected by the sejmik of Chełm to be a region's deputy for the national Sejm.
 During this Sejm, Sienicki gained fame with his critique of the senators, whom he accused of not providing any assistance to the king, and for his critique of the king himself (Zygmunt II August, who at that time was in a dispute with much of the nobility over his marriages).
 This would not be the last of his speeches in the Sejm; over the next few years, he would gain fame as the Polish Demosthenes.

 From 1553 onwards, he was an active member of the executionist movement, a political party of the middle nobility that opposed the magnates and sought to reform the kingdom.
 He was a vocal member of the group demanding the return of the Crown Lands held illegally by the magnates, the enforcement of the incompatibilitas rule, and reform of the starost office to strengthen the law enforcement in Poland.
 He was also an expert on parliamentary law and is often credited with introducing or popularizing many legal terms in Poland.
 He supported a closer Polish–Lithuanian union and a strong advocate of the Union of Lublin, which transformed the previous personal union between the Kingdom of Poland and the Grand Duchy of Lithuania into a new state of the Polish–Lithuanian Commonwealth.
 In the realm of religion, he supported the Reformation and various institutions like Akademia Rakowicka.
 At the same time, he also criticized Polish Catholics for their dependence on Rome, while supporting those, like Jakub Uchański, who sought more independence for local Polish religious hierarchy and even the creation of a Polish national church.

 Over the 30 years of his political career, Sienicki participated in 22 out of 25 national Sejms (from 1550 to 1583).
-He had the enormous support of the other deputies: he was often chosen as the deputies' delegate to the king and senators and held the temporary office of the marshal of the Sejm nine times (Piotrków 15.05.-26.07.1550, Kraków 1.02.-29.03.1553, Piotrków 22.04.-15.06.1555, Warsaw 6.12.1556-14.01.1557, Piotrków 5.12.1558-8.02.1559, Warsaw 22.11.1563-1.04.1564, Parczew 24.06.-12.08.1564; Piotrków 18.01.-14.04.1556, election sejm at Wola 7.11.-15.12.1575).
+He had enormous support of the other deputies: he was often chosen as the deputies' delegate to the king and senators and held the temporary office of the marshal of the Sejm nine times (Piotrków 15.05.-26.07.1550, Kraków 1.02.-29.03.1553, Piotrków 22.04.-15.06.1555, Warsaw 6.12.1556-14.01.1557, Piotrków 5.12.1558-8.02.1559, Warsaw 22.11.1563-1.04.1564, Parczew 24.06.-12.08.1564; Piotrków 18.01.-14.04.1556, election sejm at Wola 7.11.-15.12.1575).
 No other politician in Polish history would ever come close to his record.

 He was widely respected for his dedication to the kingdom and the Commonwealth, never striving for more than the minor office of podkomorzy of Chełm, and never stepping on the wrong side of the law.